bean-mhm/beva/README.md

 # Demos

 Check out `beva/src/demos` to see how to use beva.
+If you build and run the solution in Visual Studio, you'll get asked to choose a demo to run.